emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * Explained the formatting of L as well as why replay protection after decryption may be used.
 * Updated link to NIST's plans to standardize Rijndael-256 and aligned the name with NIST
-* Aligned test vector tag length with specification
+* Aligned test vector tag length and terminology with the rest of the specification
 * Editorial changes

 Changes from -12 to -13: